tifflastimosa/Book-It-Web-App/README.md

 ## 3. Brief description of the project

-LetsBookIt is a tool that assists with providing a shared platform for different types of markets, fairs, conventions, or other types of event-based organizations to connect with Vendors and allow the Vendors to then book their preferred Stand spaces at these events.
+LetsBookIt is a tool that assists with providing a shared platform for different types of markets, fairs, conventions, or other types of event-based organizations to give vendors the usability to book their preferred stand spaces at events.

 ## 4. Description of the two user data models